dddrrreee/cs240lx-25spr/labs/7-imu-i2c/README.md

         Time (s): 1.240000, roll: -3.123109, pitch: 3.118479, yaw: -0.85033
         Time (s): 1.250000, roll: -3.184346, pitch: 3.179441, yaw: -0.88397

+I didn't have time to figure out how to use this so: great final project!

 If you need floating point, look in: [../../guides/using-float](../../guides/using-float).

 ---------------------------------------------------------------------------